 There were several banana stands along the way so we could purchase bananas to feed our perpetually hungry elephants.

 The eager-to-eat elephants constantly swung their trunks up to request more bananas.
-20 Baht (i.e., 60 cents) bought us a bunch of bananas which did not last long (despite our attempts to ration).
+20 Baht (i.e., 60 cents) bought us a bunch of bananas which did

 We rode our elephants through villages and rivers.
 Carlynne and Dan's elephant recently became a mother, and the adorable baby elephant strolled along with us.